nainiayoub/java-notes/README.md

 * Static import is a feature introduced in the Java programming language that allows members (fields and methods) which have been scoped within their container class as `public static` , to be used in Java code without specifying the class in which the field has been defined.
 * __Example:__ <br/>
 `We always use sqrt() method of Math class by using Math class i.e. Math.sqrt(), but by using static import we can access sqrt() method directly.`

+# Serialization
+## What is Serialization?
+* Serialization is a process used to convert the state of an object into a byte stream, which can be persisted into disk/file or sent over the network to any other running (Java Virtual Machine)(#what-is-java-virtual-machine-jvm).